Terlam/oatmeal-mvp/README.md

 2. **Prep your .env file**
    - Copy `.env.example` → `.env.local`
-   - Fill it in with your Firebase secrets (don’t worry, we won’t peek)
+   - Fill it in with your Firebase secrets (don't worry, we won't peek)

 3. **(Optional, but recommended) Set up the Firebase Emulator for local auth**
    - Install the Firebase CLI if you haven't: